mvdwetering/huesyncbox/README.md

 * Restart Home Assistant.
 * Devices will be found automatically.

-## Known issues

-* Linking fails the first time, but works second time (I know what it is just need to get it fixed somehow)

 ## TODO

 Things still to do before it is "done"
 (not priority order)

-* Fix known issues
 * ~~Make repository HACS compatible~~
 * Add component to HACS default list (currently does not meet requirements)
 * Implement custom service to set all sync parameters at once?
 Could be usefull for automations